shblue21/ntomb/README.md

 3. **Documentation**: Write doc comments for public APIs
 4. **Issues/PRs**: Use GitHub Issues and Pull Requests

-### Post-Kiroween Hackathon

-While this project started as a hackathon entry, we plan to continue maintaining and improving it.
 Bug reports, feature suggestions, and code contributions are all welcome!

 ---